I got an email from a reader and asked her permission to post it here:

 I am feeling a little bit like I belong in the “Love Avoidant” table.
 Could these patterns be common among widows/ers?
 Or is it just my own little twisted world over here?
 Something about all this has clearly struck a nerve with me and I am curious about that.

-Here is a CNN article I found that explains more.
+Here is an article I found that explains more.
 Some of the suggestions for getting over love could also work for widows(ers).